microsoft/azurelinux/toolkit/docs/formats/imageconfig.md

 },
 ```

+### HidepidDisable

+An optional flag that removes the hidepid option from /proc.
+Hidepid prevents proc ids from being visible to all users.

 ### Users

 Users is an array of user information.
 The User information is a map of key value pairs.